dccuchile/wefe/doc/quick_start.rst

 >>> import gensim.downloader as api

 1. Load the Word Embedding pretrained model from gensim and then, create a WordEmbeddingModel instance with it.
-For this example, we will use a twitter_25 .
+For this example, we will use twitter_25 .

 >>> twitter_25 = api.load('glove-twitter-25')
 >>> model = WordEmbeddingModel(twitter_25, 'glove twitter dim=25')

 2. Create the Query with a loaded, fetched or custom target and attribute word sets.
-For this example, we will create a query with gender terms with respect to arts and science.
+For this example, we will create a query with gender terms with respect to arts and science attributes.

 >>> target_sets = [['male', 'man', 'boy'], ['female', 'woman', 'girl']]
 >>> target_sets_names = ['Male Terms', 'Female Terms']